 Long-term bank debts consist of Group's borrowings under various Islamic Finance Products including Murabaha and Al Tawarroq arrangements with commercial banks.
-Such debts bear financing charges at the prevailing market rates.
+Such debts bears mark up at prevailing market rates at the time of entering into the debt contracts.
 These loans are secured by demand promissory notes.
 The loan agreements include covenants which, among other things, require certain financial ratios to be maintained.
 The instalments due within twelve months from the interim condensed consolidated statement of financial position date are shown as a current liability in the interim condensed consolidated statement of financial position.